campuscode/rails-guides-pt-BR/source/getting_started.md

 The `create` action instantiates a new article with values for the title and body, and attempts to save it.
 If the article is saved successfully, the action redirects the browser to the article's page at `"http://localhost:3000/articles/#{@article.id}"`.
-Else, the action redisplays the form by rendering `app/views/articles/new.html.erb`.
+Else, the action redisplays the form by rendering `app/views/articles/new.html.erb` with a status code 4XX for the app to work fine with [Turbo](https://github.com/hotwired/turbo-rails).
 The title and body here are dummy values.
 After we create the form, we will come back and change these.